karaul/fitplotter/README.md

 fitplotter needs an http-server to read local files.
 It has the own simple server working with node.exe located in the folder http-server-static.
 If you know what is the http-server and also have it installed and you want to use the own one, you can do it.
 Otherwise, double click on the file fitplotter.bat in order to launch http-server-static.js by means of \_node.exe located in http-server-static folder and then a new window in your browser will be opened with the start page of the program.

-File \_node.exe located the folder http-server-static.
+File \_node.exe located in the folder http-server-static.
 This is the most heavy file of the installation (23mb zipped).

 [Good explanation](https://threejs.org/docs/#manual/en/introduction/How-to-run-things-locally) why http-server is needed and how to get it working